pevargas/pevargas.github.io/README.md

 *   Built system to store data compactly for quicker retrieval.
 *   Lead a team to build a forecaster based on the historical data to help make our platform competitive.
 *   Architected the api for integration with other apps.

-### Airflow Stabilization Project ###
-#### Tremor Video ####
-Sep 2018 -- Jun 2019
-#python #airflow #pyspark #datadog
-*   Stabilized production changes through implementing software release best practices and version control.
-*   Built framework for Data Science to easily implement machine learning algorithms in PySpark.
-*   Developed dashboard and monitors to better understand at a glance the health and spend of the system.

 ### Shared Jenkins Library ###
 #### Disney Streaming Services ####